brianjhuang/brianjhuang.github.io/aboutme.md

 layout: page
 title: About me
 ---
+I am currently a part-time **computer science tutor** working at [Juni Learning](https://junilearning.com/) where I teach Python, Java, and Scratch to seven kids on a weekly basis, adapting to their unique learning styles and needs.

 I am currently a 2nd year undergraduate student at the **University of California, San Diego** where I am majoring in **Data Science** and minoring in **Psychology and Mathematics**.

 Outside of the classroom, I am an [NCAA athlete](https://ucsdtritons.com/sports/mens-rowing/roster/brian-huang/10577) on the Division 1 Rowing team at the **University of California, San Diego**.